Hon. William Clement Finch

 In December 1777 Finch was ordered to commission, much to his disdain, the new Porcupine 20 at Deptford, this being a distinctly un-weatherly vessel but one in which he nevertheless captured a homeward-bound French East Indiaman on 21 September 1778 whilst looking for the Brest fleet subsequent to the Battle of Ushant, the riches aboard which led to him being nicknamed ‘Goldfinch’.
 Earlier in March he had gone out to North America with urgent despatches for Vice-Admiral Lord Howe, arriving at Philadelphia in early May and bringing about manoeuvres that saw the commander-in-chief defend New York from the French fleet in July.

 He happily left the Porcupine in the early part of 1779, and in the spring was appointed to the Amazon 32 attached to the Channel fleet in which he participated in the August retreat.
 He was with Captain Francis Reynolds’ squadron in the North Sea during December and then went out to the Leeward Islands with Commodore Hon.
 Robert Boyle Walsingham’s reinforcements in the spring of 1780, although contrary winds delayed their arrival until July.
-Here he served under the orders of Commodore William Hotham, with Drake’s squadron which was sent to protect Tobago in May 1781 but had to retreat before the French fleet, and thereafter at Jamaica.
+Here he served under the orders of Commodore William Hotham, his frigate miraculously surviving the Great Hurricanes of October despite being carried out to sea and almost oversetting, and with the loss of twenty men drowned.
+He later served with Rear-Admiral Francis Samuel Drake’s squadron which was sent to protect Tobago in May 1781, but had to retreat before the French fleet, and thereafter was based at Jamaica.

 After exchanging later that summer with Captain Richard Hussey Bickerton, Finch commanded the Terrible 74 at the Battle of Chesapeake Bay on 5 September 1781, but this vessel was so badly damaged in the action that she was scuttled a week later.
 He later commanded the Polyphemus 64 from May until November 1782, this being her first commission, and he was present at the Relief of Gibraltar on 18 October and the resulting action off Cape Spartel.